-Sam Macdonald | August 30, 2017
+Sam Macdonald | August 30th, 2017

 When shipwreck hunting in murky waters, using an underwater drone with sonar mounts make the searches a breeze.
-Video of Deep Trekker ROV diving the wrecks.

 Despite the integration of Deep Trekker's ROVs into a diverse field of industries - from offshore energy, shipping, to aquaculture - the passion of the Deep Trekker crew is still wreck diving.
 Fortunately, being located in Ontario, we are surrounded by the Great Lakes.
 Which means lots of water to explore and plenty of history laying on its bottom!
 So when precious time is found, maps and stories get studied, and a bucket list of local wrecks to attempt is formed.

 Lake Erie is one of the Great Lakes in Canada, with very poor visibility.
 The green waters make it difficult to see further than a couple feet ahead of the camera.
 When searching through turbid water, you could technically be right beside what you are looking for and may not see it.
 Sandy bottom, choppy water, and low visibility are all elements that had made this wreck difficult to survey.

 The coordinates of the Wilma had been researched before launch, and the boat was anchored as close as possible to the wreck location - accounting for drift to bring the boat closer to the vessel.
 The Deep Trekker DTG2 Smart unit was chosen for its compass heading and depth indicators, along with the new Gemini 720ik mini multi-beam sonar and the TriTech USBL positioning system.

 Use ROVs to improve the visibility underwater when searching for shipwrecks